KanaszM/EyeGhosts/README.md

 To prepare myself for the Global Game Jam 2025🌐(my very first game jam), I set myself a personal challenge: *to create a game in just two days*.
 This was my way of getting into the right mindset for the event.
 And this is the result 😁

-The game was developed using **Godot v4.4.dev3.official**. [[An online web version is available on Itch.io and can be played here]](https://kanaszm.itch.io/ghosts-of-an-eye).
+The game was developed using **Godot v4.4.dev3.official**.
+[An online web version is available on Itch.io and can be played here](https://kanaszm.itch.io/ghosts-of-an-eye).

 > ⚠️ Please note that due to certain limitations, shaders are not
 > functional in the web version.
 I highly recommend playing the Windows release version available in this repository for the best experience.